BenchmarksStack Ranking

 Try the World's Fastest FHE

 331 microsecond encryption.
-NIST-compliant security.
+2.17M auth/sec at scale.
+NIST-compliant post-quantum security.
 Production ready.

 Get API Key